Almondsf/labelbox-app/README.md

 Technologies Used
 - Backend: Django (with Django REST Framework)
-- Database: SQL (or MongoDB) - for storing annotation tasks and data.
+- Database: SQL - for storing annotation tasks and data.
-- Frontend: HTML, CSS, JavaScript (with possible integration of front-end frameworks like React or Angular if used)
-- Cloud Hosting: (e.g., AWS, Heroku, DigitalOcean)
-- Others: Docker (if used for containerization), Gunicorn, Nginx

 Installation